 9. Adho Mukha Svanasana

-It helps in removing the stiffness in the lumbar part of the body and reduces the compression between disc, surrounding nerves, and especially sciatic nerve while increasing the blood circulation in the 33 vertebrates.
+It helps in removing the stiffness in the lumbar part of the body and reduces the compression between the disc, surrounding nerves, and especially the sciatic nerve while increasing the blood circulation in the 33 vertebrates.

 10. Salamba Sirsasana

 This yoga for sciatica pain relief is done with the help of ropes and belts to remove the tension in the discs of the lumbar region of the body.